TeachBooks/Structural_Design_Essentials/book/intro.md

 >
 > Until 2022, the QR and VDM were available as hardcopy and distributed by the VSSD shop, with copyrights remaining at the Faculty of CEG and A&BE.
-The old QR and VDM can be found here as PDF (https://tinyurl.com/Reference-Tables).
+The old QR and VDM can be found [here](https://tinyurl.com/Reference-Tables) as PDF.
 >